 The European Health Insurance Card (EHIC) is a free card that gives you access to medically necessary, state-provided healthcare during a temporary stay in any of the 27 EU countries, Iceland, Liechtenstein, Norway, Switzerland and the United Kingdom, under the same conditions and at the same cost (free in some countries) as people insured in that country.
 It means that it covers any unforeseen treatment when you’re temporarily abroad.
 Cards are issued by your national health insurance provider.

-For more information, please contact your and visit the European Commission webpage on cross border care, guide on patients’ rights, and the Directive 2011/24/EU on patients’ rights in cross-border healthcare.
+For more information, please contact your national contact point and visit the European Commission webpage on cross border care, guide on patients’ rights, and the Directive 2011/24/EU on patients’ rights in cross-border healthcare.
+In 2021, the European Commission has launched an evaluation of the Directive and may decide to revise the rules patients’ rights in cross border healthcare.

 Shopping abroad